 #2.
 Creamy Cauliflower Soup

-You may also like 14 Sneaky Ways to get Vegetables into Kids Meals
+You May Also Enjoy 14 Sneaky Ways to get Vegetables into Kids Meals

 #3.
 Roasted Creamy Squash and Pancetta soup

-This squash soup recipe is Roasted Squash and Pancetta soup and comes courtesy of Donal Skehan, TV chef and food writer.
-Donal tells us that he “really loves the combination of roasted squash and pancetta and regularly use it to make a rich risotto.
+Tease your tastebuds with a Roasted Squash and Pancetta soup, courtesy of Donal Skehan.
+The TV chef and food writer explained that he “really loves the combination of roasted squash and pancetta and regularly uses it to make a rich risotto.”

-You could also add a bulb of garlic with its top chopped off in with the squash as it roasts, and then squeeze out the soft and mellow cloves to add to the soup.
+You could also add a bulb of garlic with its top chopped off along with the squash as it roasts.
+Then squeeze out the soft and mellow cloves to add to the soup.

 #4.
 Chicken Broth Soup

-You might also enjoy 25 Super Scrummy Easy Chicken Recipes
+You May Also Enjoy 25 Super Scrummy Easy Chicken Recipes

 #5.
 Cauliflower Cheese Soup

 Usually a recipe for the colder weather, Cauliflower Cheese Soup is one my family enjoys all year round.
 Adapted from Tender: Vol. I, A Cook and His Vegetable Patch by Nigel Slater get ready to love this winter warmer.
 We always serve it with quick and easy Irish beer bread.